 First open Visual Studio and create a new ASP.NET Core Web App (Model-View-Controller).

 Give your app the name FirstDockerApp, and make sure to check the option that says – Place solution and project in the same directory.

 Click the Create button to create the app.
-We will now add Dockerfile to our app.
+We will now add Dockerfile to the app.